-The impact of COVID-19 on the care sector and the Group's tenants is discussed in the Covid-19 Overview and in the Investment Manager's report.
+The impact of COVID-19 on the care sector and the Group's tenants is discussed at length on pages 8-9 and in the Investment Manager's report on pages 12-14.

 In summary, as levels of uncertainty created by the pandemic peaked at the beginning of the second quarter, we knew we had built in a number of buffers from earlier strategic decisions that had been taken.
 These included: a focus on careful tenant selection; negotiating lease terms which are sustainable as they were based on solid levels of initial rent cover; and maintaining a conservative balance sheet with modest levels of debt.
 We also knew that our tenants provide an essential service, demand for which is not directly correlated with the strength or weakness of the economy.